freaktechnik/jetpack-requestmod/README.md

 Readonly statuscode of an incoming request.

 ##### headers
 Headers object.
-Headers are only changed if the headers property itself is overwritten.
-Existing headers are never removed, only overwritten.
-Some headers might not be writeable and cause an error to be thrown.
+See the `Headers` documentation.

 ##### content
 Read and set the content.
 The reading part is not reliable for incoming